cis198-2016s/slides/00/content.md

 - Weekly Rust lecture: Wed.
 4:30-6:00pm, Towne 321
 - Mini-Course lecture: Tue.
 6:00-7:30pm, Berger Auditorium (SKIR AUD)
 - [Piazza](https://piazza.com/class/iiksjduyiy773s)
+    - We will be using Piazza for announcements; make sure you have gotten emails!

 Consult [the website](http://cis198-2016s.github.io/) for homework assignments and further details.

+## Administrivia - Homeworks

+- X homeworks
+- Released on Wednesdays and (usually) due the following Wednesday night, midnight.
+- We will be using Classroom for GitHub.
+    - Click the link to make a private repo for every homework, which will be your submission.
+- 5 24-hour late days for the semester.
+    - Use up to 2 late days on an assigment.

 ---
 ## Helpful Links ##